L. Lin Wood spent months falsely claiming voter fraud cost Trump the election. Now Georgia is investigating whether he voted illegally.

 Georgia code states that a person can no longer be considered a Georgia resident if they move to “another state with the intention of making it such person’s residence.”

-But Wood told The Post that he is sure he did not violate that section of the code because “the requirements for voting in a state are based on residency,” not a temporary address.
+But Wood told The Post he is sure he did not violate that section of the code because “the requirements for voting in a state are based on residency,” not a temporary address.

 “I spent time in South Carolina, but I never had any intent to change my residency,” Wood told The Post.